SINTEF/dlite/examples/TEM_data/README.md

 through it step by step.

 ### Initialisation
-In addition to define the input and output data directories to use in this example, the line
+In addition to defining the input and output data directories to use in this example, the line

 ```python
 from paths import indir, outdir